Home > Motherboard > Motherboard FAQs

 ATX

-The ATX board is built for running all sorts of systems.
-With at least four RAM DIMMs, it can support dual or quad-channel memory, giving the user better performance in specific applications over a board that doesn’t support this type of configuration.
+The ATX board is built for running in all sorts of systems.
+Usually featuring 4 Memory DIMMs, it can support dual or quad-channel memory, giving the user better performance in specific applications over a board that doesn’t support this type of configuration.

-ATX boards typically have seven expansion slots, allowing you to run up to four GPUs with Nvidia SLI or AMD Crossfire if your case and power supply are fit to power and house such a system.
-Moreover, the large number of expansion slots allows users to install quality-of-life upgrades, like a better network card that can even support WiFi, Bluetooth adapters, sound cards, USB hubs, and more.
+ATX boards usually have more than one expansion slot, allowing you to run multiple PCIe devices at the same time, if your case and power supply are up to the task.
+The number of expansion slots allows users to install quality-of-life upgrades, like a better network card, or a storage card for example.

-This type of motherboard usually provides manufacturers with enough space to install big heatsinks, an intricate VRM (voltage regulator module, we’ll explain later), a bigger rear IO, and more SATA and USB header connectors, giving you a better experience.
+This type of motherboard usually provides manufacturers with enough space to install big heatsinks, an intricate VRM (voltage regulator module) a bigger rear IO, and more SATA and USB header connectors, giving you a better experience. with more connectivity

 This type of motherboard is powered by a 24-pin connector with a 6/8-pin connector for the CPU, allowing you to run high-end processors, and even overclock the processors on unlocked motherboards.
+You can provide the excess power by plugging in the additional CPU connector.
 P

 Pros